Top X Posts (formerly Tweets) for Data Privacy Day

 Given the rise of cyber crimes and data breaches, Data Privacy Day has grown in relevance.
 It equips people with the tools and information they need to protect their digital footprint.
 Data Privacy Day is marked by a number of events, webinars and resources to draw attention to the cause, foster dialogue and create a culture of privacy awareness.
 Every year, on January 28th, the day serves to reinforce the need for vigilance in protecting personal information in the digital age.
 Data Privacy Day is observed annually on January 28th.

-Facts about Data Privacy Day
+Top 10 Facts for Data Privacy Day in 2026

 Make sure your data is secure.
 A few ways to ensure your data is protected is by using two-factor authentication, using different passwords, and by using a VPN.
 You can learn more about VPNs Here.